turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 ---
-title: Enable your First Policy Pack
+title: Enable Your First Policy Pack
 sidebar_label: Enable Policy Pack
 ---

-# Enable your first Guardrails Policy Pack
+# Enable Your First Guardrails Policy Pack

 Now that we can track resource configuration drift, we can create policies to alert when those configurations do not meet our desired state.